hesenger/NSequence/README.md

 # NSequence

-A dead simple HiLo sequence generator.
+A dead simple HiLo sequence generator to be used like `Guid.NewGuid`.

 ## Why a static helper instead of DI?